rgorti/TinyUrl/README.md

 # APIs
 ```
 1. POST /tinyurl/create                 --- Create a shortURL for the original/source URL.
-2. POST /tinyurl/create  	---Creates a shortURL and custom URL for the original/source URL (by providing customUrl in the Request Body).
+2. POST /tinyurl/create  	              --- Creates a shortURL and custom URL for the original/source URL (by providing customUrl in the Request Body).
 3. GET /tinyurl/{shortUrl}              --- Redirects to the original URL by getting shortURL.
 4. GET /tinyurl/{shortUrl}/{customUrl}  --- Redirects the original URL by providing shortUrl and customUrl.
 ```

 # To Setup the application Locally